deadc0de6/dotdrop/README.md

   * `include`: include all dotfiles from another profile (optional)
   * `variables`: profile specific variables (see [Variables](#variables))
   * `dynvariables`: profile specific interpreted variables (see [Interpreted variables](#interpreted-variables))
+  * `import`: list of paths containing dotfiles keys for this profile (absolute path or relative to the config file location).

 ```yaml
   <some-name-usually-the-hostname>: